 7 Common Mistakes New Entrepreneurs Make

 There are many common mistakes that entrepreneurs make at the start of their efforts that can slow down or completely halt their growth.
-Below we have listed our top 7 most common mistakes so that we can help you avoid them!
+As the founder of a professional home removals company, I have learnt many skills along the way.
+Below I have listed the top 7 mistakes first-time entrepreneur’s make to help you avoid the same common pitfalls!

 Lack of Network

 Your friends and family are a great support but it’s always a good idea to stretch your networking beyond your nearest and dearest.
 This may sound like a really obvious point but it is one that trips many new entrepreneurs up.
 Social media can be your best friend, there are so many people to get in touch with, get feedback from and convert to customers.
 Reach out with an email and get in touch.
 It may be scary at first but, if you don’t ask you don’t get!

 As a new entrepreneur, money is likely to be one of your biggest concerns.
 There are two very common mindsets that tend to be found among new entrepreneurs: either the old phrase ‘You have to spend money in order to earn money’ or ‘I’ll spend the bare minimum until I have some decent cash flow’.
 Both of these attitudes can be equally harmful, if taken to the extreme.
 It is best to spend your cash wisely, as your mother would say, but don’t be afraid to invest in good people and quality products as this will bode well for you in the long term.

 New entrepreneurs can be so caught up by their big idea that they often become swept along by it all, working without a solid plan.
 But it is so important for you to be realistic.
 Set yourself realistic and attainable goals so that you can continue to progress instead of getting bogged down that you aren’t earning millions already.
 Set a reasonable goal and then determine the steps that you need to take in order to reach it.